PornSieve/porn_sieve/README.md

     Skip will move on to the next video, while failing to record a rating.

-    Pressing quit directly is REQUIRED to save your currently saved data and prediction model.
-This will likely be improved in the future.
+    Pressing quit directly will save your model and encoder in its current state.
+Without it, a new model must be train from scratch which depend- ing on the amount of data saved, can take a long time.